JorisJamers/cloud-native-track-kubernetes/lab-04/README.md

 127.0.0.1 - - [11/Mar/2019:11:40:49 +0000] "GET / HTTP/1.1" 200 612 "-" "curl/7.52.1" "-"
 127.0.0.1 - - [11/Mar/2019:11:40:50 +0000] "GET / HTTP/1.1" 200 612 "-" "curl/7.52.1" "-"
 ```

+> NOTE: if your logs are empty, repeat Task 2 where you `kubectl port-forward`
+> the container port and hit reload the page a couple more times in your
+> browser

 A very handy option of `kubectl logs` is that you can follow them using the `-f`
 option, this is extremely useful when troubleshooting: